lloda/ra-ra/README.md

 test-wedge-product.C and test-ra-operators.C fail to compile under clang++-3.8.
 I hope to fix these issues as soon as possible.

 Motivation
 -----------

 I do numerical work in C++ so I need a library of this kind.
-Most C++ array libraries seem to support only vectors and matrices, or the small objects people need for low-dimensional vector algebra.
+Most C++ array libraries seem to support only vectors and matrices, or small objects for low-dimensional vector algebra.
 Blitz++ was a great early array library and it hasn't really been replaced as far as I can tell.

-My other inspirations are APL and J, which have gone further than anyone else in exploring how array operations should work.
+My other inspirations are APL and J, which have gone further than most in exploring how array operations could or should be generalized.

 This is a simple library.
-I tend to avoid second-guessing the compiler and I don't focus on performance as much as Blitz++ did, although I avoid stuff that I think could become a barrier if I really tried to make things fast.
-I believe that improvements such as new traversal methods or the optimization of specific expression patterns should be easy to implement without turning the library upside down.
+I tend to avoid second-guessing the compiler and I don't focus on performance as much as Blitz++ did.
+However, I am wary of adding stuff if I think it could become a barrier if I really tried to make things fast.
+I believe that improvements such as new traversal methods or the optimization of specific expression patterns should be easy to implement without turning the library inside out.